evanspa/Algorithm-Toys/README.md

-# Toys
+# Algorithm-Toys
-Scratch pad repository for toy code and experiments.
+Scratch pad repository for playing around with various algorithms.